We’re Fighting for McAllen — Not the Big Donors!

 Frequently asked questions

-We are collecting signatures to amend the City Charter of McAllen to create two new policies: one, to create campaign finance rules that cap political donations at $500 per donor; and two, to allow McAllen voters to utilize petition campaigns to adopt new policies and recall elected officials.
+Proposition A will amend the City Charter of McAllen to create campaign finance rules that cap political donations at $500 per donor, per election.

 The McAllen city government is not responsive to the people.
 There's a small number of donors who give our City Commissioners and Mayor donations of $5,000 or $10,000 at a time.
 This makes it very unlikely that elected officials will listen to ordinary voters, who can't afford to pay for access.
 Our goal is to promote democracy, and reduce corruption, by reducing the influence of wealthy donors, and giving the people of McAllen more power.